proveskit/fprime-proves/README.md

 Getting started is easy!
 Please let us know if you run into any issues with the instructions below.

-### Check your environment
-You must have Python 3.9+ to build this repo.
-You can check with `python3 --version`

 ### Windows Subsystem for Linux (WSL) Install
-If you don’t have Windows Subsystem for Linux (WSL) installed on your computer, you install it by opening Windows Powershell and typing `wsl –install`
+If you don’t have Windows Subsystem for Linux (WSL) installed on your computer, install it by opening Windows Powershell and typing `wsl –install`

 After installation, search for an application on your PC called ‘Ubuntu’ and open.
 A terminal will open, and it may be accompanied with an error message.*